|Other International Bodies|

-With regard to joint activities, numerous joint programmes to promote respect for human rights and the rule of law, and to address education, youth issues, and social affairs, are implemented.
+Numerous joint programmes to promote respect for human rights and the rule of law, and to address education, youth issues, and social affairs, are implemented.
 These Joint Programmes represent the largest source of funding sustaining Council of Europe technical assistance and co-operation projects in support of democratic stability.
-The global financial volume of contracts being implemented in 2011 reached € 103.7 million, of which the EU’s contribution amounted to € 91.6 million (88%), and that of the Council of Europe to € 12.1 million (12%).
+The global financial volume of contracts being implemented in 2014 reached € 88.5 million, of which the EU’s contribution amounted to € 75.8 million (86%), and that of the Council of Europe to € 12.7 million (14%).

 · Memorandum of Understanding between the Council of Europe and the European Union (2007)